MicrosoftDocs/architecture-center/docs/example-scenario/dataplate2e/data-platform-end-to-end.md

 ### Relational Databases

 1. Use Azure Data Factory pipelines to pull data from a wide variety of databases, both on-premises and in the cloud.
-Pipelines can be triggered based on a pre-defined schedule, in response to an event or be explicitly called via REST APIs;
+Pipelines can be triggered based on a pre-defined schedule, in response to an event or be explicitly called via REST APIs.

 1. Still part of the Azure Data Factory pipeline, use Azure Data Lake Store Gen 2 to stage the data copied from the relational databases.
-You can save the data in delimited text format or compressed as Parquet files;
+You can save the data in delimited text format or compressed as Parquet files.

-1. Use Azure Synapse Polybase capabilities for fast ingestion into your data warehouse tables;
+1. Use Azure Synapse Polybase capabilities for fast ingestion into your data warehouse tables.

 1. Load relevant data from the Azure Synapse data warehouse into Power BI datasets for data visualization.
-Power BI models implement a semantic model to simplify the analysis of business data and relationships;
+Power BI models implement a semantic model to simplify the analysis of business data and relationships.

 1. Business analysts use Power BI reports and dashboards to analyze  data and derive business insights.

 ### Semi-Structured Data Sources

 1. Use Azure Data Factory pipelines to pull data from a wide variety of semi-structured data sources, both on-premises and in the cloud.
 For example, you can ingest data from file-based locations containing CSV or JSON files.
 You can connect to No-SQL databases such as Cosmos DB or Mongo DB.
-Or you call REST APIs provided by SaaS applications that will function as your data source for the pipeline;
+Or you call REST APIs provided by SaaS applications that will function as your data source for the pipeline.

-1. Still part of the Azure Data Factory pipeline, use Azure Data Lake Store Gen 2 to save the original data copied from the semi-structured data source;
+1. Still part of the Azure Data Factory pipeline, use Azure Data Lake Store Gen 2 to save the original data copied from the semi-structured data source.

 1. Azure Data Factory Mapping Dataflows or Azure Databricks notebooks can now be used to process the semi-structured data and apply the necessary transformations before data can be used for reporting.
-You can save the resulting dataset as Parquet files in the data lake;
+You can save the resulting dataset as Parquet files in the data lake.

-1. Use Azure Synapse Polybase capabilities for fast ingestion into your data warehouse tables;
+1. Use Azure Synapse Polybase capabilities for fast ingestion into your data warehouse tables.

 1. Load relevant data from the Azure Synapse data warehouse into Power BI datasets for data visualization.
-Power BI models implement a semantic model to simplify the analysis of business data and relationships;
+Power BI models implement a semantic model to simplify the analysis of business data and relationships.

 1. Business analysts use Power BI reports and dashboards to analyze  data and derive business insights.

 ### Non-structured Data Sources

 1. Use Azure Data Factory pipelines to pull data from a wide variety of unstructured data sources, both on-premises and in the cloud.
 For example, you can ingest video, image or free text log data from file-based locations.
-You can also call REST APIs provided by SaaS applications that will function as your data source for the pipeline;
+You can also call REST APIs provided by SaaS applications that will function as your data source for the pipeline.

-1. Still part of the Azure Data Factory pipeline, use Azure Data Lake Store Gen 2 to save the original data copied from the unstructured data source;
+1. Still part of the Azure Data Factory pipeline, use Azure Data Lake Store Gen 2 to save the original data copied from the unstructured data source.

 1. You can invoke Azure Databricks notebooks from your pipeline to process the unstructured data.
 The notebook can make use of Cognitive Services APIs or invoke custom Azure Machine Learning Service models to generate insights from the unstructured data.
-You can save the resulting dataset as Parquet files in the data lake;
+You can save the resulting dataset as Parquet files in the data lake.

-1. Use Azure Synapse Polybase capabilities for fast ingestion into your data warehouse tables;
+1. Use Azure Synapse Polybase capabilities for fast ingestion into your data warehouse tables.

 1. Load relevant data from the Azure Synapse data warehouse into Power BI datasets for data visualization.
-Power BI models implement a semantic model to simplify the analysis of business data and relationships;
+Power BI models implement a semantic model to simplify the analysis of business data and relationships.

 1. Business analysts use Power BI reports and dashboards to analyze  data and derive business insights.